dankswoops/NostrKeyring/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!----------------------------------------------------------------------------->

-## How To Compile & Test
+## How To Compile, Test, & Push
-To dev:
+To Dev:
 1. Open in your editor, VSCodium is legit
 2. You'll need NodeJS `https://nodejs.org`
-3. On root in IDE > Open Intergated Terminal > `npm i` then `npm start` To Build
+3. On root in IDE > Open Intergated Terminal > `npm i` then `npm start` To Build:
 1. On root in IDE > Open Intergated Terminal > `npm i` then `npm run build`
 2. Open folder `Root`>`src`>`compiled`>`manifest.json`
 3. Go into browser URL: